vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 - Use 2 factor authentication wherever possible & strong passwords.
 Use password management tools like [keepass](https://keepass.org)

-- adblock - cons only dns and rudimentary
+- adblock - needs an app & is device specific

 - Dont use free wi-fi :)

-  Today we will look at some of the advanced options as this is mostly an ignored area and often folks think its not easy to do it.
+  Today we will look at some of the advanced options as this is mostly an ignored area and often folks think its not easy to do it or requires a lot of investment (time & money).

-### Using Raspberry Pi (for home network only)
+### Using Raspberry Pi (for home network only) 💻

  if you have a [raspberry-pi]([Teach, Learn, and Make with Raspberry Pi](https://www.raspberrypi.org/)) lying at home, you can use [pi-hole]([Pi-hole – Network-wide protection](https://pi-hole.net/)), follow install instructions [here]([Setup and run Pi-Hole on a Raspberry Pi | Privacy International](https://privacyinternational.org/guide-step/4341/raspberry-pi-setup-and-run-pi-hole)) and set up your raspberry-pi as your DNS server.
 Pi-hole protects you from ads, trackers, suspicious/malicious websites, et al.

- But this setup wont protect you beyond your home network.
+ But this setup won't protect you beyond your home network.
 Also it wont protect you when you phone automatically switches to Mobile Internet when the wi-fi coverage is low at certain parts of your home.
- And, you dont get any protection if you are outside home.
+ And you don't get any protection if you are outside home.

  So it does not cover you fully and also reveals our identity.